ADRLaboratory/robotic_fabrication_w23/docs/installation/ros2.md

 Part of this section has been adapted from the [ROS 2 Ubuntu installation guide].

 All of the following commands will be run in your [WSL] terminal.
-To open a WSL terminal, either search for 'wsl' in the Windows Start Menu (it should be the first result that comes up), or run the command `wsl` in PowerShell or Windows Command Prompt.
+To open a WSL terminal, either search for `wsl` in the Windows Start Menu (it should be the first result that comes up), or run the command `wsl` in PowerShell or Windows Command Prompt.

 ### Set locale